BRP (TSX:DOO) Cyclically Adjusted Revenue per Share: C$95.77 (As of Apr. 2026)

 BRP Business Description

 BRP designs, develops, manufactures, distributes, and markets snowmobiles, all-terrain vehicles, and personal watercraft under the Ski-Doo, Sea-Doo, Can-Am, and Lynx brand names.
 It also builds engines under the Rotax brand (after shuttering the Evinrude outboard engine business in 2020) and offers clothing, parts, and accessories that cater to its core consumers.
-In 2018, BRP created a marine group, acquiring boat manufacturers Alumacraft, Triton (which makes Manitou pontoon boats), and Telwater (in Australia), a segment which all brands are currently up for sale.
-At the end of fiscal 2025, the company sold its products through a network of more than 2,400 independent dealers and 140 distributors in around 130 countries.
+In 2018, BRP created a marine group, which has largely been divested; Manitou was sold in the third quarter of fiscal 2026, and Telwater remains up for sale.
+At the end of fiscal 2026, the company sold its products through a network of more than 2,050 independent dealers and 140 distributors in around 110 countries.